flathub/info.beyondallreason.bar/readme.md

 ## Updating generated-sources.json

 If there were changes in the NPM modules in the **spring-launcher** repository (package.json / package-lock.json files), Flatpak will require the updated **generated-sources.json** file to bundle the correct modules in the build.
-To regenerate it, clone https://github.com/flatpak/flatpak-builder-tools/ locally and run the following command:
+To regenerate it, clone https://github.com/flatpak/flatpak-builder-tools/ locally and follow the [readme](https://github.com/flatpak/flatpak-builder-tools/tree/master/node#readme)

+Then run:

 ```
-python3 ./node/flatpak-node-generator.py npm --xdg-layout /path/to/spring-launcher/package-lock.json
+flatpak-node-generator npm package-lock.json
 ```

-Then, copy the resulting generated-sources.json file to replace the one in the Flatpak build repository.
+in the spring-launcher repo root, at the correct commmit, and copy the resulting generated-sources.json file to replace the one in the Flatpak build repository.

 Read more about bundling NPM modules here: https://docs.flatpak.org/en/latest/electron.html#bundling-npm-packages